naveen19122006/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# Exp No: 1- Mean and variance of a discrete  distribution

+# Date : 21-09-2024

 # Aim :